BigSoftVideo/DOTE/projects.md

 Note: The path to the current Project folder on your computer's file system is displayed in [Transcript Options](settings.md#options).
 Clicking on that path will open it in your file browser.

+Note: It is not permitted to create _nested_ Projects, ie. one cannot create a new Project inside another Project.
+If we allowed this, then chaos would ensue with regard to [version control](versioncontrol.md) and [media file storage](media.md).

 > **NOTE: Creating a waveform when a media file is first imported or the waveform is regenerated can take time.
 This could take more than 5 seconds.
 Progress is visible as the waveform appears gradually from left to right in the timeline.**

 <a id='waveform-troubles'></a>